JulioJu/medicalCentre/README.md

 * Note: StackOverflow trends says that Leaflet is more used that OpenLayers https://www.metromobilite.fr/iti.html?lonlatDep=45.149,5.709965&lonlatArr=45.15857,5.70924

+* TODO IMPORTANT, USE OPENLAYERS, LEAFLET IS SO BAD !!
+COMPLETLY OUTDATED WRITTEN IN ES5, PROJECT NO DYNAMIC CONTRARY TO OPENLAYERS OPENLAYERS IS THE SOLUTION

 ## How use Leaflet in an Angular app